weekendesk/nodegate/assets/documentation/hello-world.md

 });
 ```

-**Note that all the data contained on the container are accessible on the urls.**
+**Note that all the data contained on the container is accessible on the urls.**

 We finally just have to listen a port: